 3:30 p.m.
 Waterfall side trip at Issaqueena Falls

 Right around the corner from Chattooga Belle Farm is Issaqueena Falls, a soaring 100-foot waterfall.
 The falls are a quick, most-abilities walk from the unpaved parking lot and picnic area ($2 fee) down to a viewing platform overhanging a steep mountain.

 Waterfall alternative: Yellow Branch Falls, an out-and-back, ruddy and rough three-mile trail to a stunning, wide, shelf-style waterfall.

 4:30 p.m.
 Shopping at Wander North Georgia in Clayton

 Find camping supplies, locally-made bath and beauty products (think beard butter, soaps, and lotions,) and a vast selection of national outdoor brands at Wander North.
 Wander also sells local beer to go.

 Other must-visit shops: Downtown Clayton is home to a number of great local shops for toys, books, and clothing, including Reeves’ Ace Hardware.
 People can even rent tuxedos here or register for their wedding.

-Dinner alternatives: Order pizza, subs, and pasta from Mama G’s Italian and sit outside on the patio or taco and burritos from Manriques Mexican restaurant for a picnic in a nearby park or to take back to the cabin rental.
+Order pizza, subs, and pasta dishes like lobster ravioli or clam linguine from Mama G’s Italian on Highway 441 and sit outside on the patio.
+Or grab tacos and burritos from Manrique’s Mexican nearby to create a picnic spread for a pleasant evening dining in the park or to take back to the cabin rental for a relaxed evening.